The New Work Concept – The New Way of WorkingBlog / June 3, 2022 / with Christoph Drebes

-Another way to get feedback is to utilize team meetings to have transparent conversations.
+Another way to get feedback is to use team meetings to have transparent conversations.

-Therefore, allow employees to express if they feel trusted, free, and connected to others.
-Helpful, nurturing New Leaders can create these “small moments of engagement” by having virtual town halls or huddles including different departments to compare and share experiences.
+This strategy allows employees to express if they feel trusted, free, and connected to others.
+Helpful, nurturing New Leaders can create these “small moments of engagement” by having virtual town halls or huddles, including different departments, to compare and share experiences.

 But team leaders should be sensitive here: some team members might not be open to speaking in front of the group.
 In these cases, confidential 1:1 meetings might be the right way to go.